ooga/grunt-alloy-theme-switcher/README.md

 ## what this plugin does

 1. if the chosen theme inherits from another, it creates a tmp theme to merge files from the different themes (furher reading below)
-2. update tiapp.xml based on theme.json configuration
+2. update tiapp.xml based on theme.json configuration (add properties, update settings like app id, remove specified modules...)
-3. merge theme's strings.xml into app
+3. merge theme's strings.xml into app/i18n folder

 ## Warning
 When running this plugin, tiapp.xml and i18n files will be overwritten so *be sure to keep a backup* of those files before running it.